Andrew McQualter

-Andrew McQualter (born 9 June 1986) is an Australian rules footballer who played 89 games for the St Kilda Football Club in the Australian Football League (AFL).
-He was also on the Gold Coast Football Club rookie list.
-He is currently an assistant coach at the Richmond Football Club.
+Andrew McQualter (born 9 June 1986) is the current senior coach of the West Coast Eagles in the Australian Football League (AFL).
+McQualter played 89 games for the St Kilda Football Club and 5 games as a rookie for the Gold Coast Suns.
+He later moved into coaching, serving as the caretaker senior coach at the Richmond Football Club after Damien Hardwick stepped down in May 2023.
+McQualter was appointed West Coast's senior coach in September 2024 after the replacement of caretaker senior West Coast Eagles coach Jarrad Schofield.

 Early years and junior football

 McQualter was raised in Traralgon, Victoria, and attended Gippsland Grammar School and later Caulfield Grammar School as a boarder along with future St Kilda teammate Brendon Goddard.
-McQualter and Goddard both captained the school's First XVIII football team and played in the First XI cricket side.
+McQualter and Goddard both captained the school's First XVIII football team.

 McQualter captained the Victorian Country Under-16 and Under-18 teams at the National Football Championships.